casey/just/README.md

     cc *.c -o main
 ```

-`just` produces detailed error messages and avoids `make`'s idiosyncrasies, so debugging a justfile is easier and less suprising than debugging a makefile.
+`just` produces detailed error messages and avoids `make`'s idiosyncrasies, so debugging a justfile is easier and less surprising than debugging a makefile.

 If you need help with `just` please feel free to send me an email.
 Feature requests and bug reports are also always welcome!